-Other Than Personal Services (OTPS) expenses in the 2022 Proposed are \$5.3 million, which is relatively flat compared to the 2021 Projection.
+Other Than Personal Services (OTPS) expenses in the 2022 NIFA Approved Budget are \$5.3 million, which is relatively flat compared to the 2021 Projection.
 The largest component of OTPS is the Nassau County Fire Service Academy, which provides quality training programs to all public safety officers.

-The revenues for the Fire Commission in the 2022 Proposed budget are \$30.0 million, which is an increase of \$3.7 million or 14.1% from 2021 Projection, primarily due to the increase of the Fire Commission permit expirations and renewal fee collections.
+The revenues for the Fire Commission in the 2022 NIFA Approved Budget are \$30.0 million, which is an increase of \$3.7 million or 14.1% from 2021 Projection, primarily due to the increase of the Fire Commission permit expirations and renewal fee collections.